hatemogi/msgpacker/README.md

 # MsgPacker: json2msgpack, msgpack2json

-a rubygem which converts JSON to MsgPack and vice versa.
+a rubygem which converts a JSON stream to MsgPack-ed one and vice versa.
 It contains an excutable script that reads from STDIN and writes the converted stream to STDOUT.

 ## Installation and Usage

 Install this gem

     gem install msgpacker

 And then execute: